 Instructions

-- Cool the cake completely.
-Place the cake on a flat, and sturdy surface for better control.
+- Cool the cake completely before cutting.
+Place the cake on a flat, sturdy surface for better control.

 Notes